-‘Iron Man 4’: Robert Downey Jr. Too Old To Play Tony Stark In Highly-Anticipated Marvel Film?
+‘Iron Man 4’: Robert Downey Jr. Too Old To Play Tony Stark In Highly Anticipated Marvel Film?

 Although the official release date of Iron Man 4 is still uncertain, a lot of rumors have already been swirling regarding the much-awaited Marvel film.
 It was previously reported that Robert Downey Jr. may already be done portraying Tony Stark a.k.a Iron Man, and now it is realized that he may actually be too old to play his iconic character.

-When it was confirmed that Robert Downey Jr. was going to be a part of Spider-Man: Homecoming, the highly-anticipated Iron Man 4 was seemingly pushed off the priority list.
+When it was confirmed that Robert Downey Jr. was going to be a part of Spider-Man: Homecoming, the highly anticipated Iron Man 4 was seemingly pushed off the priority list.
 So if the fourth installment will finally set to start filming and Robert Downey Jr. is still willing to play everyone’s favorite genius, billionaire, playboy, philanthropist, he may not have the energy to do the action-packed film anymore.

 Not that Robert Downey Jr. is out of shape and is not capable of portraying the popular Marvel character, but fans also have to realize that the actor is not getting any younger.
 At the age of 52, Robert Downey Jr. is still very active.
 But since the filming for Iron Man 4 is still unknown, his age is ticking and he might be too old to play a superhero when production finally starts.